hakeemsm/AdvancedLaneFinding/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 1. The calibration and distortion correction measurements were straightforward but a lot of time had to be spend figuring out source and destination points for the perspective transform.
 I had to try out several values for the destination points since most of the initial values only worked on a subset of the images.
-The code in `sliding_window_line_fit` and `line_fit_from_prev_frame` came really handy in testing various values out since they gave an accurate projection of whether the selected points were a good fit for all the images
+The code in `sliding_window_lane_fit_polynomial` and `line_fit_from_prev_frame` came really handy in testing various values out since they gave an accurate projection of whether the selected points were a good fit for all the images

 2. The lane area identification was another challenge since calculating an accurate fit for all the different angles and measurements was tedious and took several iterations before I could finalize the equations

+3. Applying the model on the challenge video shows the projected lanes having a wide variation from the actual road for sharp turns.
+So this model will have some issues on twisting & turning lanes.
+It can be resolved by more finely tweaking the destination points for the warp such that the lane projection is accurate